Saudi Arabia Travel Advice

 In July 2016, four Saudi security forces were killed by suicide bombers outside one of the holiest sites in Islam, the Prophet Mosque in Medina.
 Despite the lack of ownership of the attack, similarities with other attacks makes it likely to be ISIS-related.

-Demonstrations are illegal so unlikely to occur however there have been violent clashes between security forces and demonstrators when these have happened.
+Demonstrations are illegal so unlikely to occur, however there have been violent clashes between security forces and demonstrators when these have happened.
 Please avoid demonstrations and take appropriate measures to ensure your safety.
 Popular destinations of demonstration breakouts occur within the Shia communities in the Qatif area of Eastern Province and Al Hasa.

 There is great concern that the situation on the border of Saudi Arabia-Yemen may get worse and deteriorate.
-The situation across the border in Yemen involving The Houthis, a rebel group, part of a branch of Shia Islam known as Zaidism is getting worse and in March 2015 the Saudi Military launched air strikes against them in an action to halt their aggression the in region.
+The situation across the border in Yemen involving the Houthis, a rebel group part of a branch of Shia Islam known as Zaidism, is getting worse.
+And in March 2015, the Saudi military launched air strikes against them, in an action to halt their aggression in the region.
 The conflict is still ongoing.
 Please do not travel within 50km of the Yemen border.

 Scud missiles have been known to cross the border into Saudi Arabia, mainly the south-west province.
-The Saudi government have announced an ‘out of bounds’ a zone of 20km from the entire northern border of the country, and from the border in the Hafr Al-Batin and Khafji areas in the Eastern Province.
-If you fail to adhere to these restrictions you can face a fine penalty or a lengthy prison term.
+The Saudi government have announced an ‘out of bounds’ zone of 20km from the entire northern border of the country, and from the border in the Hafr Al-Batin and Khafji areas in the Eastern Province.
+If you fail to adhere to these restrictions, you can face a fine penalty or a lengthy prison term.
 Signs have been placed in locations where it is safe to cross.

-It is advised you do not travel near to the Saudi-Iraq border due to a higher risk of incident.
+It is advised you do not travel near to the Saudi-Iraq border, due to a higher risk of incident.

 Standards of driving can be questionable, especially away from many city locations.
-Please take normal safety precautions when driving and always wear a seat belt.
+Please take normal safety precautions when driving, and always wear a seat belt.
 Road travel in Saudi Arabia is dangerous and road conditions in rural areas are very poor as can be expected.
 Saudi Arabia has one of the worst records for deaths on the road.
 In 2010, 6800 deaths were recorded.

 Saudi Arabia is a typically dry country, however some flooding occur when there are heavy rains in the period between November and February.